-- Remove incompatible vegetation from growing into the conductors from the side. - Maintaining the edge definition of the ROW corridor. - To facilitate, expedite, and increases efficiency of the inspections of vegetation conditions during ROW patrols.
+- To remove incompatible vegetation from growing into the conductors from the side. - To maintain the edge definition of the ROW corridor. - To facilitate, expedite, and increases efficiency of the inspections of vegetation conditions during ROW patrols.

-All pruning activities are performed in accordance with proper arboriculture practices to insure the health and aesthetic value of the trees as well as all applicable regulations.
+All pruning activities are performed in accordance with proper arboriculture practices to insure the health and aesthetic value of the trees.